Skip to main content

 Are heat pumps good for Sarasota's climate?

 Yes, heat pumps are excellent for Sarasota's mild winters and hot summers.
-They provide efficient cooling and heating year-round, often with lower operating costs than traditional AC systems.
+They provide efficient cooling and heating year-round, often with lower operating quote planning than traditional AC systems.
 Many qualify for substantial Duke Energy rebates and federal tax credits.

 How can I protect my new AC from salt air damage?